 It is also a useful way of gaining personal insight on how well their birds are faring.

-Jim Egan, Head of Development and Training at our Allerton Project explains why conducting the count is so important:
+Jim Egan, Technical Advisor a Kings Crops and former Head of Development and Training at our Allerton Project explains why conducting the count is so important:

 Rob Shepherd, lead farmer on the Martin Down Supercluster:

 Sarah Righton, Old Farm, Dorn, near Moreton-in-Marsh, Gloucestershire: